t0mazM/Dog-Collar-GPS/README.md

 - **LED Task** – Controls status indication via LEDs
 - **Button Interrupt (Independent)** – Monitors button input and classifies presses as short or long; runs outside of the main tasks

-> For detailed state transitions and internal logic, see the [State Machine Flowchart](#-state-machine-flowchart).
+> For detailed state transitions and internal logic, see the [State Machine Flowchart](#state-machine-flowchart)

 ![System Overview Flowchart](system-overview-flowchart.png)
 ---